How to Make Your Own Emergency Pipe Repair Kit

 - Valve Fittings- this is one of the tools that might require a little research.
 Knowing the exact size of the pipes in your home will help you stockpile a variety of fittings to fit your needs.
 If you have PVC pipes, you'll be able to make do with adjustable fittings.
 It's also good to have one-way, two-way and three-way fittings available.

-- Water Proof Tape- for a temporary solution to a small leak, waterproof tape can fix your pipes until you can find a more permanent answer.
-Electrical tape is also an effective remedy in an emergency situation.
+- Water Proof Tape- for a temporary solution to a small leak, the waterproof tape can fix your pipes until you can find a more permanent answer.
+Electrical tape is also an effective remedy in an emergency.

-Portable Hair Dryer- you may need to thaw out frozen pipes before you can begin working on them, and a frozen hair dryer works the best.
+- Portable Hair Dryer- you may need to thaw out frozen pipes before you can begin working on them, and a frozen hair dryer works the best.
 It's also a safer alternative than pouring hot water on the area.
+A headlamp could work too.